 Have you ever considered fashion and religion as being relevant to each other?
-They might just be more relevant than you think, and in the recent past they’ve been mixed in the fashion world in several ways: from high couture to ready-to-wear and especially in contemporary trends.
+They might just be more relevant than you think.
+They’ve been mixed in the fashion world in several ways.
+From high couture to ready-to-wear and especially in contemporary trends.

 If we take it into the streets, religion has risen in contemporary trends.
-Iconography, symbols and religious influence are seen in clothing and accessories, and even in tattoos, if you consider body art as a part of the street fashion world.
-Although it might no longer be at the epitome of its popularity, due to spring bringing along brightly colored prints, religious influence is still visible.
-The cross print has been one I’ve loved, but again, with spring on its way, I doubt it’ll be a trend I’ll really keep around.
+Iconography, symbols and religious influence is seen in clothing and accessories.
+And you can even see in tattoos. if you consider body art as a part of the street fashion world.
+Although it might no longer be at the epitome of its popularity.
+This is due to spring bringing along brightly colored prints.
+Religious influence is still visible.
+The cross print has been one I’ve loved, but again, with spring on its way, I doubt it’ll be a trend I will really keep around.

 Check out my previous article “Embrace The Beauty Your Ethnicity Brings You!”